 As a Member of the Plan, you may be able to receive incentives for participation in wellness and health improvement programs.
-HPHC may provide incentives, including reimbursement for certain fees that you pay for when participating in fitness or weight loss programs.
+HPHC may provide incentives, including reimbursement for certain fees that you pay for when participating in fitness or weight loss programs, or other wellness incentive programs.
 The award of incentives is not contingent upon the outcome of the wellness or health improvement program.
 Please visit our website at www.harvardpilgrim.org for more information or see your Plan documents for the amount of incentives, if any, available under your Plan.
-For tax information, please consult with your tax advisor.
+For tax information, please consult with your employer or tax advisor.